connor-arnold-cyber/cybersecurity-portfolio/playbook/connection-security/concepts/eap-extensible-authentication-protocol.md

 - Prefer certificate-based methods such as EAP-TLS when possible.
 - Avoid weak or legacy authentication methods.
 - Protect authentication servers with strong security controls.
-- Use HTTPS and secure certificate management where applicable.
+- Validate the authentication server certificate and trust only the intended CA and server identity.
 - Combine EAP with Multi-Factor Authentication (MFA) when supported.